MacArthur Park: History

 The park, originally named Westlake Park, was built in the 1880s, along with a similar Eastlake Park, whose lake is artificial, in Los Angeles.
 Westlake Park was renamed May 7, 1942; Eastlake Park was renamed Lincoln Park.
 Both Westlake and Eastlake (as well as Echo Park) were built as drinking water reservoirs connected to the city's system, Zanja Madre.
 When the city abandoned the non-pressurized zanja system for a pressurized pipe system, these smaller, shallow reservoirs located at low points no longer provided much benefit and were converted into parks.

 The park was named for Henricus Wallace Westlake, a Canadian physician who had moved to Los Angeles around 1888, settled in the area and donated a portion of his property to the city for a park.

 In the mid-19th century the area was a swampland; by the 1890s, it was a vacation destination, surrounded by luxury hotels.
 In the early part of the 20th century, the Westlake neighborhood became known as the Champs-Élysées of Los Angeles.

 Wilshire Boulevard formerly ended at the lake, but in 1934 a berm was built for it to cross and link up with the existing Orange Street (which ran from Alvarado to Figueroa Streets) into downtown Los Angeles.
 Orange Street was renamed Wilshire and extended east of Figueroa Street to Grand Avenue.
 This divided the lake into two halves; the northern one was subsequently drained.
 From the 1940s, the lake featured the rental of electric boats, with the names of comic book animal characters.

 According to a Los Angeles Times news story from 1956, two swans, named Rudie and Susie, hatched their five new cygnets on the island in MacArthur Park Lake, and according to the park superintendent, these were the first swans born in the park in over a decade.

 For many years, Filipino World War II veterans protested in the park named after their former commander regarding promises made when they enlisted that the United States had reneged on.
 In 2009 as part of the stimulus package, Congress awarded lump-sum payments of $15,000 to Filipino veterans who are American citizens and $9,000 to those who are noncitizens.

-MacArthur Park became known for violence after 1985 when prostitution, drug dealing, shoot-outs, and the occasional rumored drowning became commonplace, with as many as 30 murders in 1990.
+The area around the park hosted the poorest immigrants in the 1980s and is known as the Ellis Island of the west.
+MacArthur Park experienced violence after 1985 with prostitution, drug dealing, and shoot-outs, with as many as 30 murders in 1990.
 When the lake was drained in 1973 and 1978, hundreds of handguns and other firearms were found disposed of in the lake.